abhiramgorle/abhiramgorle/README.md

 - 👋 Hi, I’m Abhiram
 - 💼 I'm a CS Student at GITAM,Vizag
 - 💬 Talk to me about Front-End Deveopement and Data Science
-- 👯 I’m looking to collaborate on backend software engineering projects
+- 👯 I’m looking to collaborate on software engineering projects